-Iraq profile - timeline - BBC News
+Iraq profile

 1996 August - After call for aid from Kurdistan Democratic Party, Iraqi forces launch offensive into northern no-fly zone and capture Irbil.

-1996 September - US extends northern limit of southern no-fly zone to latitude 33 degrees north, just south of Baghdad.
+1996 September - US extends northern limit of southern no-fly zone to just south of Baghdad.

 1998 October - Iraq ends cooperation with UN Special Commission to Oversee the Destruction of Iraq's Weapons of Mass Destruction.